On the Basis of the Hamilton-Jacobi-Bellman Equation in Economic Dynamics: Model and Definitions

-It is known that, in many models of the dynamic control problem, there exists no classical solution of the HJB equation.
+It is known that, in many models of the dynamic control problem, there exists no classical solution to the HJB equation.
 Hence, we should extend the notion of the solution.
-First, a function $V:\mathbb{R}_+\to \mathbb{R}\cup\{-\infty\}$ is called a \textbf{viscosity subsolution} of (\ref{HJB}) if and only if it is real-valued and upper semi-continuous on $\mathbb{R}_{++}$, and for every $k>0$ and every continuously differentiable function $\varphi$ defined on a neighborhood of $k$ such that $\varphi(k)=V(k)$ and $\varphi(k')\ge V(k')$ whenever both sides are defined,
+First, a function $V:\mathbb{R}_{++}\to \mathbb{R}$ is called a \textbf{viscosity subsolution} to (\ref{HJB}) if and only if it is upper semi-continuous, and for every $k>0$ and every continuously differentiable function $\varphi$ defined on a neighborhood of $k$ such that $\varphi(k)=V(k)$ and $\varphi(k')\ge V(k')$ whenever $k'$ is in the domain of $\varphi$,